GForcebot/Roblox-NN/README.md

 # Roblox-NN
-Scripts that have a neural network.
+Scripts that have a neural network that are usable in Void Script Builder